submariner-io/submariner/pkg/cable/wireguard/README.md

 - The driver creates the key pair and adds the public key to the local endpoint so other clusters can connect.
 Like `ipsec`, the node IP address is used as the endpoint udp address of the WireGuard tunnels.
 A fixed port is used for all endpoints.

-- The drivers adds routing rules to redirect cross cluster communication through `subwg0`.
+- The driver adds routing rules to redirect cross cluster communication through the virtual network device `subwg0`.
   (*note: this is different from `ipsec`, which intercepts packets at netfilter level.*)

 - The driver uses [`wgctrl`](https://github.com/WireGuard/wgctrl-go "WgCtrl github"), a go package that enables control of WireGuard devices on multiple platforms.
 Link creation and removal are done through [`netlink`](https://github.com/vishvananda/netlink "Netlink github").